mo7ussein/CI-CD-PipeLine/README.md

 # CI-CD-PipeLine for running a C++ sample code

-Install jenkins and creating a GitHub repo
+Install jenkins and create a GitHub repo

 please follow the steps that shown in the pictures